bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 ### Querying Trino

-Now that we've set up the MinIO bucket, lets move to creating our SCHEMA that points us to the bucket in MinIO and then run our CTAS query.
+Now that we've set up the Backblaze B2 bucket, lets move to creating our SCHEMA that points us to the bucket in Backblaze B2 and then run our CTAS query.
 When we create a table using CTAS, we're telling the table to copy the table schema and the data from the source table into the table we're creating.
 This will make more sense when you see the query below.